betamos/Better-Autocomplete/README.md

 ------------------------

 This plugin is as good as ready in many ways and is developed over a couple of months, so the codebase is solid and tested in multiple environments.
-Some none critical features and API-changes may occur before an initial release which hopefully will occur within a week from now (2011-06-22).
+This project will enter beta stage as soon as it has been tested properly in IE 8-9.

 Also in the case of Internet Explorer I can tell that it has *not* been tested at all in IE yet.
 It may just work perfectly fine (for IE7+) or